How Builders Can Charge for Quotes and Avoid Working for Free

 The problem that many builders face when they quote jobs for free is that they’re actually spending their own money.
 A builder’s time is valuable, so even if they don’t end up paying an estimator there is still a cost associated with every quote that is produced.

-Builders that charge for quotes are 8 times more likely to win a job as opposed to those who do not.
-So while the easy option may appear to be 'just do it' or 'quote and hope,' the reality is that they're probably wasting their time.
+Builders who charge for quotes are eight times more likely to win a job as opposed to those who do not.
+So while the easy option may appear to be ‘just do it’ or ‘quote and hope,’ the reality is that they’re probably wasting their time.

 An Estimate is Not a Quote